Flytown: O'Shaughnessy family

 Born to Irish immigrants north of Columbus in 1853, Jeremiah O'Shaughnessy began working at age 17 digging the foundation of what would become the city water works, located just west of Flytown.
 Working his way up to engineer, he eventually became superintendent of the Columbus City Water Works, dedicating much of his life to the city's water system.
 He would collaborate with the construction of the Columbus Experiment, at the time a revolutionary environmental project and one of the largest water plants built in the United States.
 In 1913, he pushed a storage dam project, which when completed in 1925, was considered the "best inland city reservoir and dam in the United States."
 It was named O'Shaughnessy Dam in his honor.

 Aside from his water works activities, he would establish O'Shaughnessy Undertaking Co. in 1889, and his descendants, including his grandsons Thomas, Jeremiah, Jr. and Robert Emmet, would go on to become elected officials.
 Today, the political family is represented by former City Councilmember, Ohio Secretary of State candidate, and Franklin County Clerk of Courts Maryellen O'Shaughnessy, whose father Robert was a state senator and World War II veteran.

 O'Shaughnessy's Public House in the Arena District is dedicated to the Irish-American experience in the city and named in honor of the family.
-It was completed with imported Irish fixtures constructed by native Irish artisans.
+It was completed with imported Irish fixtures constructed by local artisans of Irish descent.

 Melting pot

 As the Irish immigrants became successful, they moved out.
 By the late nineteenth century, the neighborhood became a microcosm of America in becoming a melting pot neighborhood.
 Many Italian and eastern European natives moved in and it became known as a port-of-entry for the immigrants.
 The St. Francis of Assisi Church was constructed in 1895 on Buttles Avenue to cater to the Irish and Italian immigrants.
-The Godman Guild House was built for troubled youth in 1898, eventually helping establish the neighborhoods first library, public bath, public gym, and first kindergartens.
+The Godman Guild House was built for troubled youth in 1898, eventually helping establish the neighborhood's first library, public bath, public gym, and first kindergartens.